 In order to qualify for hedge accounting, the hedge is expected to be highly effective and should be reliably measurable.
 A hedge is regarded as highly effective if the changes in fair value or cash flows attributable to the hedged risk during the year for which the hedge is designated are expected to offset in a range of 80 per cent to 125 per cent.
-At the inception of the hedge, the risk management objective and strategy is documented, including the identification of the hedging instrument, the related hedged item, the nature of risk being hedged, and how the Bank will assess the effectiveness of the hedging relationship.
-Subsequently, the hedge is required to be assessed and determined to be an effective hedge on an ongoing basis.
+At the inception of the hedge, the risk management objective and strategy is documented, including the identification of the hedging instrument, the related hedged item, the nature of risk being hedged, and how the Bank will assess the effective hedge on an ongoing basis.